tharaka27/RatEEG-V2/README.md

 <h2>Credits</h2>
 This project started with [RatEEG] - https://github.com/tharaka27/RatEEG design.
 But we later moved to OpenBCI 8bit design for more accuracy.
-So credit of initial design goes to OpenBCI.
+So credit of initial design goes to OpenBCI - https://github.com/OpenBCI.
 We have changed the hardware, firmware to match our needs.

 <h2>Work flow</h2>